-Sincerely,
+Sincerely

-Michelle Roos, Executive Director, Environmental Protection Network Submitted on behalf of the EPN NEPA & Infrastructure Team and Save EPA
+Michelle Roos, Executive Director, Environmental Protection Network

 EPN comments on CEQ's Advance Notice of Proposed Rulemaking regarding potential revisions to NEPA implementing Regulations

 GENERAL COMMENTS

 We support the goals of efficiency and avoiding unnecessary delay but believe that these goals will not be achieved by changing the existing NEPA implementing regulations.
 Greater efficiencies can and should be achieved through more effective implementation of the existing regulations and applying lessons learned from years of efforts to improve the process.
 We have several general comments in addition to our response to the specific set of 20 questions raised concerning the need or desirability to amend the 1976 NEPA implementing regulations: